-The Association of Official Racing Chemists (AORC) was established in 1947 in Chicago by a group of racing chemists who were concerned with the detection of drugs in racing animals.
-It is a member of Association of Racing Commissioners International (ARCI).
-In the early 20th century, racing authorities raised concerns in the misuse of drugs in animal sports.
-Chemists in Europe and North America then participated in the development of drug testing for animal athletes and this had successfully established deterrent effects to ensure the integrity of sports and animal welfare.
+In the early 20th century, racing authorities in Europe and North America raised concerns in the misuse of drugs in animal sports.
+Chemists then participated in the development of drug testing for animal athletes and had successfully brought down the incidents of positive findings.
+The Association of Official Racing Chemists (AORC) was later officially established in 1947 in Chicago.
 AORC currently has over 100 members from 26 countries worldwide.
-The membership consists of individuals, not laboratories.
 The objectives of the AORC are to encourage the advancement of those branches of science applicable to the detection of drugs in biological materials; the promotion of research in those fields; the improvement in the qualifications and usefulness of racing through high standards of technical training, ethics, and performance, through exchange of information among members; and furthering of public education and welfare by cooperation of the members with each other and official agencies.